You can install the programmes listed here onto your computer for study purposes. Please note that they are not be used for commercial purposes.

 NVivo is a programme that assists in the analysis of qualitative data (qualitative data analysis – QDA).
 You can use the programme to gather and structure your material and ideas for a project in a systematic way.

-Contact the library at email@example.com if you need help with NVivo.
+Contact the library at email@example.com if you need help using the program.
+The library does not help with installation issues.

 In collaboration with Microsoft, Dalarna University is able to offer Office 365 to its registered students.